London Society takes its problems to Sherlock Holmes. Everyone else goes to Arrowood.

 “Set in 1896, Finlay’s enthralling sequel to 2017’s Arrowood draws the investigative duo of William Arrowood and Norman Barnett into an emotionally wrenching inquiry.”
 Publishers Weekly

-‘The writing and the narration enhance each other to great effect, creating a dark but compelling take on the Victorian mystery.’
+‘a dark but compelling take on the Victorian mystery.’
 Winner of AudioFile Earphones Award.
 AudioFile Magazine

 “We are off again into Victorian London’s underbelly with Mick Finlay’s colourful and intemperate William Arrowood on his second astounding adventure… Mr Finlay has a wonderful eye for those little details that bring the colour to our view… If you crave Victorian age murder mystery, love darkly gothic atmospheres and want your detective rather tattered and torn at the edges Arrowood is your man.”
 Shotsmag